More Seattle retail workers received schedules in advance during first year of new city law

 Yet many workers still didn’t get their schedules ahead of time.
 Some employers welcomed the law, while others reacted negatively.

-The “secure scheduling” law passed in 2016 covers hourly workers at retail and restaurant chains such as Starbucks, Nordstrom and Costo, and it includes a requirement that employers provide schedules 14 days ahead.
+The “secure scheduling” law passed in 2016 covers hourly workers at retail and restaurant chains such as Starbucks, Nordstrom and Costco, and it includes a requirement that employers provide schedules 14 days ahead.

 The law also regulates shift changes, on-call shifts, shift cancellations and “clopenings,” when back-to-back opening and closing shifts prevent rest.